valeryjacobs/MSGraphBatch/README.md

 BatchRequestStep requestStep = new BatchRequestStep(events.IndexOf(e).ToString(), httpRequestMessage, null);
 batchRequestContent.AddBatchRequestStep(requestStep);
  ```
-Next we submit the batch to MS Graph which under the hood calls out to the https://graph.microsoft.com/v1.0/$batch endpoint with a payload that combines all requests in this format:
+Next we submit the batch to Microsoft Graph which under the hood calls out to the https://graph.microsoft.com/v1.0/$batch endpoint with a payload that combines all requests in this format:

 ```
 "requests": [